A drilling machine is one of the important machine tools in the workshop.

 The Final thought about Parts of Drilling Machine:

-So as far in this article, we see 11 types of drilling machine parts with their function, types, operations of drilling machine.
+So as far in this article, we see 11 types of drilling machine parts with their function, types, operations of drilling machines.
 I hope you understand all of these, and if someone asks you this question you may able to answer.

 Now I want to hear from you.
 If you like my article do share with your friends and also on your social handles.
 And if you have any doubt you can use our Discussion Board, where you can ask your question, also you can comment down below your doubts, or whatever you wanna tell me.
 I love to hear your opinion and suggestions.

 We also have dedicated Facebook community for you guys, if you wish you can join our community, here is the link of our Facebook group.
 So, Cheers, and enjoy the rest of your day.